CodingwithAhmad1/CodingwithAhmad1/README.md

-Hey, I'm Ahmad and I'm proficient with Python and JavaScript.
+Hey, I'm Ahmad and I'm proficient with Python.